Essay on Women Empowerment

 • Highlight/underline your key sentences for each paragraph.

-• Emphasise on your introduction and conclusion while also keeping the main body of the content as concise as possible.
+• Emphasise your introduction and conclusion while also keeping the main body of the content as concise as possible.

 • Thoroughly revise it after completion.